senaite/senaite.core/src/senaite/core/scripts/README.md

 `select` lists what you can toggle as a numbered `[X]` (active) / `[ ]` (inactive) list: global roles and group membership for a user, global roles for a group, interfaces (connectors) for a plugin. `toggle <n>` flips a row.

+While a subject is selected the id-taking commands act on it without repeating the id (`roles +LabManager` targets the selected user, `deactivate IGroupIntrospection` the selected plugin), and a bare `help` lists just the commands scoped to the selection (`help all` shows every command).
+The same scoped `help` applies to the catalog and upgrade consoles once a catalog or profile is selected.

 ```
 (users) select pasldap